 Immediate functional improvement can be obtained by taping mechanically using known principles of positioning to modify tone.

 A technique to address both wrist and finger extension.
-This will not speed up the recovery but has benefits including the immediate ability to grasp objects.
+This will not speed up the recovery but has many benefits for the immediate ability to grasp objects.

 If a force can be introduced, kinetics can be affected and this may be the aim in something like a muscle strain.
 If kinetics can be modified, kinematics may also be influenced as in the case of the foot drop and this results in an immediate functional improvement.
 Modifying kinematics can in turn further modify kinetics, force transfer and loading by a change in lever arms or length-tension relationships.

 Firm compression created by the strong recoil of Dynamic Tape can increase the coefficient of friction at the joint surfaces and augment stability via this ‘force closure’ mechanism.
 This may be useful in joint and ligament applications.
 In addition to directly improving articular stability, External Pelvic Compression has been shown to reverse motor control deficits in pelvic girdle pain subjects for example.

 Emerging research is demonstrating that a force can be contributed resulting in these changes.
 Bittencourt et al, 2017 showed a reduction in high frontal plane knee projection angle in elite female volleyballers during a squatting task.
 Nicole Robinson recently won the Best Young Investigator Award from Sports Medicine Australia ACT branch for her work demonstrating changes in magnitude and velocity of hip adduction and internal rotation in a Greater Trochanteric Pain Syndrome cohort but only when taped in the shortened position suggesting that the effect is largely mechanical, not neurophysiological or due to expectation as the kinematic changes are not present when taping exactly the same way but with the body part in the lengthened position (no bungy effect).